 2. Integrative analysis of allelic variants and eQTLs for non-coding RNAs.
 We plan on using this database of allelic variants and eQTLs from Aim 1 to investigate the regulatory roles of SNVs with respect to non-coding RNAs (and in particular miRNAs).
 Using the genomic locations of SNVs that either exhibit allele-specific expression (ASE) or manifest as eQTLs, we will study their role and compare them with the corresponding regulation of protein-coding genes.
 We will also study the network behavior of co-expressed allele-specific and eQTL-target genes, and we will compare these with published GWAS results.

 Achieving the aims above requires expertise in several areas.
-Dr. Rozowsky has played a key leadership role in the laboratory of Professor Mark Gerstein in the Department of Molecular Biophysics and Biochemistry at Yale University for the last 14 years.
 Dr. Rozowsky has extensive experience in analyzing functional genomic data.
-He is familiar with how the data within these consortia are generated and analyzed, and he is very knowledgeable with the techniques mentioned in this proposal.Dr.
-Rozowsky had led the lab’s efforts in a number of consortia focused on the data generation and processing, as well as integrated analysis of functional genomic data.
+He is familiar with how the data within these consortia are generated and analyzed.
 In particular, Dr. Rozowsky has played a leadership role in all three phases of the ENCODE consortia and the modENCODE consortia, in addition to leading the bioinformatics analysis for the Extracellular RNA Communication Consortia (ERCC), in which he co-chairs the Analysis and RNA-Seq working groups for the consortium.

-As part of Dr. Rozowsky’s role in the lab, he directs the research of a number of undergraduate students, PhD students, postdoctoral fellows as well as associate research scientists.
+In summary in this proposal we plan on building a database of allele-specific SNVs and eQTLs for non-coding RNAs using the RNA-Seq datasets from multiple consortia.
+The results of this database will then be integrated in order to study the regulatory aspects of non-coding RNAs in contrast to protein coding genes.

 Innovation